n1k0ver3E/obsidian-image-uploader/README.md

 [中文](README.zh-CN.md) · **English**

-Paste or drop any image into a note — the plugin uploads it to your GitHub repo and replaces it with a [jsDelivr](https://www.jsdelivr.com/) CDN link, automatically.
+Paste or drop any image into a note — the plugin uploads it to your GitHub repo and replaces it with a [jsDelivr](https://www.jsdelivr.com/) FREE CDN link, automatically.

 **No PicGo.
 No background process.
 Just a token.**